stiles/police-end-of-watch/README.md

 df["officer_name"] = df["name"].str.replace(pattern, "", regex=True).str.strip()
 ```

+#### Geographic data

+- `process_officer_locations.py`: Creates a GeoDataFrame from an officer's locations using latitude and longitude coordinates provided by the source, adding a country name and ISO three-digit codes from reference files.
+It then plots a several static maps by the causes — gunfire, terrorist attacks and automobile crashes, among others — and stores them in the `visuals` directory.

+#### Coming soon

-*Scripts for analyzing trends by year, geography, department, officer type (including canines), and causes of death will be added.*
+*Scripts for analyzing trends by year, additional geography questions, department, officer type (including canines) and causes of death will be added eventually.
+Please [get in touch](mailto:mattstiles@gmail.com) to suggest ideas.*

-#### Automation
+## Automation

-The collection is kept current by adding new cases to a running archive with a Github Actions workflow.
+The collection is kept current by adding new cases to a running archive with a Github Actions workflow: `.github/workflows/fetch_officers.yml`.

 It's timed to run automatically at 6:29 pm Central Time on Sundays in memory of the late [Aubrey Hawkins](https://www.odmp.org/officer/15488-police-officer-aubrey-wright-hawkins), a police officer in Irving, Texas, who was shot and killed on Christmas Eve in 2000 while responding to a robbery-in-progress call at a sporting goods store.
+I was a student in nearby Arlington, Texas, at the time.

 ## Outputs

 The data are stored on Amazon S3 in CSV, JSON and GeoJSON formats.

+### Storage

 #### Slain officers, current year
 Formats: [CSV](https://stilesdata.com/police-end-of-watch/us_slain_police_officers_2024.csv) | [JSON](https://stilesdata.com/police-end-of-watch/us_slain_police_officers_2024.json)